shrutinarad16/Metacrafter_ETH-AVX-Module-1/README.md

 ## Explaination of Each portion of Code

-**pragma solidity ^0.8.0;**
+**This line indicates that, this code is compatible with 0.8.0 Version of Solodity or more advanced version.**

-This line indicates that, this code is compatible with 0.8.0 Version of Solodity or more advanced version.
+pragma solidity ^0.8.0;

-**contract ErrorHandlingExample {
+**Contract name is ErrorhandlingExample in which unsigned integer (uint) titalValue is used which is public variable Public variable is accesseble for inside and outside the world**

-    uint public totalValue;**
+contract ErrorHandlingExample {

- Contravt name is ErrorhandlingExample in which unsigned integer (uint) titalValue is used which is public variable Public variable is accesseble for inside and outside the world
+    uint public totalValue;

 **function deposit(uint _value) public {